 Indicators are grouped by domain and sub-domain, or topics.
-See Indicators of Australia’s welfare for an outline of the indicator framework.
 Each sub-domain has one or more indicators which you can explore in an interactive data tool.
 The indicators provide a selection of data that can be measured to show changes over time.
 Why the indicators are being reported on (context statement) and the definition of the measures used are provided in the visualisation.
 Some indicators have been included in this framework based on their use in National Agreements (for example The National Agreement on Closing the Gap (2020) or The National School Reform Agreement (2019–2023).

 This edition has results for 52 indicators presented at a national level, with results for some indicators disaggregated by state and territory and other population subgroups, such as sex, age group and income quintile.
 The indicators have varying time series.
 Some have time series spanning a decade or more, whereas some have only a few time periods.